rameerez/telegrama/README.md

 >
 > • MRR: $12,345
 >
-> • Revenue this month: $3,456
+> • Total customers: 1,234
 >
 > [🔗 View details](https://example.com/admin/subscriptions/123)

-Which is a beautifully formatted message you'll in Telegram just with something like:
+Which is a beautifully formatted message you'll in Telegram just with just this:

 ```ruby
 message = <<~MSG